British Rail Class 707

-The British Rail Class 707 is an electric multiple unit passenger train built by Siemens Mobility on its Desiro City platform, and operated in England by Southeastern.
+The British Rail Class 707 City Beam is a class of electric multiple unit passenger trains built by Siemens Mobility on its Desiro City platform, and operated in England by Southeastern.
 The units were previously operated by South Western Railway.

+History

 Background

 In September 2014, rail franchise operator South West Trains (SWT) announced plans to procure 30 five-car trains to expand its fleet to take advantage of significant infrastructure improvements that would allow the operation of ten-car trains.
-The Class 707 was the second product purchased for use on the British network from the Desiro City range, following the purchase of the Class 700 for Thameslink.
+The Class 707 was the second product purchased for use on the British network from the Desiro City range, following the purchase of the for Thameslink.
 All are leased from rolling stock company (ROSCO) Angel Trains.
+A further order of trains was expected in future, to allow the wider SWT suburban fleet to be replaced.

 Construction of the first vehicles began in June 2015, with the first completed in March 2016.
 The first two were completed as dual-voltage units with pantographs for operation on overhead lines.
 This was a temporary arrangement for testing purposes at Siemens' Wildenrath test centre from May 2016.
 They also operated in England in this configuration, being tested operating on the East Coast Main Line to Peterborough.

-The rest of the fleet was delivered with just 750 V DC shoegear for use on third rail electrified lines, but all will have the ability to be modified for dual-voltage use if required in future.
+The rest of the fleet was delivered with just shoegear for use on third rail electrified lines, but all will have the ability to be modified for dual-voltage use if required in future.
 The first reached Britain on 9 December 2016.
 Entry into service was originally planned for July 2017, with all 30 planned to be delivered by the end of 2017.
-However, the first units entered service on 17 August, just three days before the South Western franchise was taken over by South Western Railway on 20 August 2017.
-The last entered service in March 2018.

-Due to lower leasing costs becoming available, SWR decided it would replace the Class 707s with Class 701 "Arterio" trains from 2021.